patoroco/euribor/README.md

 > **Note**: GitHub Pages automatically serves `index.json` files when accessing a directory URL, making it unnecessary to include `index.json` in the URL path.

+> **Important**: The JSON includes entries for all days of the month.
+Days without data (weekends, holidays) have a `null` value while days with data have the actual rate as a string.

 Example response:

 ```json